louis-kiyus/neat-tools/m3u8_to_mp4-converter/README.md

 `ffmpeg` needs to be installed.
 This can be installed through `brew install ffmpeg` on Macs and `sudo apt install ffmpeg` on Linux machines

 ## How to run
-Place all the video links to the `.m3u8` files inside `video_links.txt`.
+Place all the video links (website links) to the `.m3u8` files inside `video_links.txt`.
 Each link should be inserted in a new line.
 There should not be a new line after the last link.

 Place the corresponding video names in the `video_names.txt` file.
 Each filename should be inserted in a new line.